 + IP-based targeting works post-cookie | - $500 minimum per campaign |

-👉 The Bottom Line: Promote's IP-based approach works for B2B advertising in a post-cookie world, but the $500 campaign minimum plus custom platform costs make it an expensive add-on to an already opaque pricing stack.
+The Bottom Line: Promote is a genuine differentiator for B2B advertising in a post-cookie world, but the $500 campaign minimum plus custom platform pricing means you need a committed budget before you can even test it.

 Dealfront Hidden Costs and Contract Terms